 Call for Posters and Demos

-The Sixth ACM/IEEE Symposium on Edge Computing (SEC 2021) is calling for poster and demo submissions on topics that fall within the purview of SEC 2021 (see https://acm-ieee-sec.org/2021/call%20for%20papers.php ).
-Posters provide an opportunity to present early-stage, not-yet-ready-for-prime-time research and receive valuable feedback from the community, while demos provide an opportunity to engage with concrete results of research.
-This year we especially encourage submission of early work from graduate students as way to feature their work and receive feedback.
+The Seventh ACM/IEEE Symposium on Edge Computing (SEC 2022) is calling for poster and demo submissions on topics that fall within the purview of SEC 2022 (see https://acm-ieee-sec.org/2022/call%20for%20papers.php ).
+The poster/demo sessions will provide an excellent opportunity for students and researchers to present early-stage, not-yet-ready-for-prime-time research and receive valuable feedback on their ongoing research from the community.

 The poster track is meant to introduce new or ongoing work and provide opportunities for authors to interact directly with conference attendees.
 Posters are especially suited for presenting controversial research directions that may generate discussion, or promising ideas not yet validated through extensive evaluation.
 Posters should describe novel work not published before.
 If your paper has been accepted to the conference, we encourage you to submit a demo for it.

 Live demos provide an opportunity to give a flavor of real-life applications made possible by your system.
 Research prototypes as well as commercial products are welcome.
 Demonstrations of previously published systems are also welcome, and we encourage demo submissions from accepted SEC 2022 papers.
 Demos should be engaging and stimulate discussions.
 Demo abstracts should describe both the technology being showcased as well as the user experience of the demo.

 Try to plan for the possibility of remote video and perhaps attendee participation in your demonstration.
 For physical presentations, tables, power, and wireless connectivity will be provided.
 If a demo requires additional special arrangements, please describe them clearly in your submission using a separate third page after the references (not part of the technical content of the abstract).